dzekelid/applications/_listings/dezrez/openapi.md

 consumes:
 - application/json
 paths:
-  /api/tenantreferncing/application/{applicationId}/referencingresult:
+  /api/locale/{culture}:
     get:
-      summary: Get the details of an individual application referencing result
-      description: Get the details of an individual application referencing result.
+      summary: returns the json file containing localization for the app based on a culture string, and any custom values for the agent
+      description: Returns the json file containing localization for the app based on a culture string, and any custom values for the agent.
-      operationId: TenantReferencing_GetApplicationStatusByapplicationId
+      operationId: Locale_GetLocalisationFileByculture
-      x-api-path-slug: apitenantreferncingapplicationapplicationidreferencingresult-get
+      x-api-path-slug: apilocaleculture-get
       parameters:
       - in: path
-        name: applicationId
+        name: culture
-        description: The id of the application to retrieve results for
       - in: header
         name: Rezi-Api-Version
         description: Specifies which version of the API to call